Appendix A. Using an NFS Share for Content Storage

 Your environment requires adequate hard disk space to fulfill content storage.
 In some situations, it is useful to use an NFS share to store this content.
 This appendix shows how to mount the NFS share on your Satellite Server’s content management component.

 /var/lib/pulp file system.
-Red Hat Satellite has many operations that are IO-intensive so usage of high-latency, low-bandwidth storage could potentially have issues with performance degradation.
-Only use the NFS share for the
+Red Hat Satellite has many I/O-intensive operations; therefore, high-latency, low-bandwidth storage might have issues with performance degradation.

 Create the NFS share.
 This example uses a share at

-nfs.example.com:/satellite/content.
-Make sure this share provides the appropriate permissions to the Satellite Server and its
+nfs.example.com:/Satellite/pulp.
+Ensure this share provides the appropriate permissions to Satellite Server and its

 You need to copy the existing contents of